 Scopello is beside the Zingaro reserve, a protected coastal area of incredible beauty and one of the most special places in Sicily, the ancient temple of Segesta

-Located on the eastern coast of Sicily, on a gorgeous stretch of the Sicilian coast, Siracusa capture the heart of visitors with two main sights: Ortigia, the old city center (do not miss the duomo here, read here why) and the archaeological park , one of the best places in the whole of Italy to admire Greek architecture.
+Located on the eastern coast of Sicily, on a gorgeous stretch of the Sicilian coast, Siracusa capture the heart of visitors with two main sights: Ortigia, the old city center (do not miss the duomo here, read here why) and the archaeological park , one of the best places to visit in Italy for history lovers.

-Perched on a hill between the Etna volcano and the Mediterranea sea, Taormina has been attracting visitors for decades and is one of those places in Italy you should try at least one if your lifetime.
+Perched on a hill between the Etna volcano and the Mediterranea sea, Taormina has been attracting visitors for decades and is one of those places in Italy you should try at least once in your lifetime.

 The star of the show in Taormina is the ancient theater, one of the best preserved examples in Italy, but do not miss the coastal views from the municipal gardens and peculiar Isola Bella, one of the prettiest sights in the area